nationalarchives/front-end-development-guide/2015/peer-review-explore-your-archive.md

 * Where appropriate, we have packaged any new patterns into reusable components that are included in tna-definitions.js

 #### Reviewer comments

+The library isn't currently used because it's existing functionality would not provide much to this page.
+I would like to see the JavaScript-powered header animation wrapped into a jQuery plugin and added to our library for reuse.

 #### Developer(s) actions in response